salahkhat/beebol/docs/WEB_ENHANCEMENT_PLAN.md

 ## Scope & Constraints

-- Improve the existing web app experience significantly **without adding new routes/pages**.
+- Improve the existing web app experience significantly.
+(Later phases may introduce new routes/pages when needed.)
 - Stay consistent with the existing design system (Radix Themes + Tailwind tokens already in use).
 - Focus on “high leverage” work: reliability, accessibility, performance, and UI polish.